Which Aerial Class is Best for Me?

 Here are some general rules we recommend:

 2).
 Students with hammock experience, but not silks - All of our classes utilize footlocks and hip keys.
-If you know how to do these skills, you are likely okay to attend Intro, Beginner or All Level Silks classes.
-We do recommend still starting off with a private lesson where you skill level can be assessed
+If you know how to do these skills, you are likely okay to attend Beginner or All Level Silks classes.
+We do recommend still starting off with a private lesson where your skill level can be assessed

 3).
 Student with aerial silks-specific experience - Want to attend an intermediate class?
 Send us your Instagram or videos of your current skills, so we can assess if you will be ready to attend this class.
 See specific requirements/guidelines below for each level